What Advanced Civilizations Are Like, Why We Don’t See Them, and What to Send Them

 Artificial super intelligence

 The situation with ASI is different.
-Here the problem is finite, in O(1), also in practice, and it seems likely that there are better ways to develop intelligence than what evolution happened to produce with us.
+Here the problem is finite, in O(1), also in practice, and it seems likely that there are better ways to develop intelligence than what evolution happened to produce with us (even if the general principles are the same).
 We might not be all that far from having ASIs.

 It has been conjectured that ASIs pose an existential threat to humans.
 However, an ASI would act, and be, like an advanced civilization discussed here.
 In particular, its ethics would be like an advanced civilization’s ethics; Artificial General Intelligences (AGIs) would arguably gravitate towards being considerate and to some extent benign, for the same reasons civilizations do.
 Although an ASI’s ethics would not necessarily be perfectly aligned with our ethics, the ASI would arguably be more considerate and benign than we are.